 Going it Mostly Alone: the Publishing Path of A Perfect Blindness

 Sure, the cover looked great.
-The designers followed my instructions and really did a bang up job: Only with the wrong central image.
+The designers followed my instructions and did a bang up job: Only with the wrong central image.

-The problem was that for months I’d been using cover1 to mean a specific image.
+The problem was that for months I’d been using cover1 to mean a particular image.
 It was labeled cover1 on FaceBook, labeled cover1 on my desktop.
 I’d gotten used to cover1 meaning my favorite cover.
 Period.

-But the designers changed my favorite cover’s name to coveralt1 and using cover1 for a different image, so when I directed them to use cover 1 (what had been my and most other people’s favorite) I had inadvertently directed them to use the wrong cover image.
+But the designers changed my favorite cover’s name to coveralt1 and using cover1 for a different image, so when I directed them to use cover 1 (what had been my and most other people’s favorite), I had inadvertently directed them to use the wrong cover image.

 Once I figured out the error, I mostly felt annoyed at myself for not double-checking the actual file names.